 Figure 10.
-CDC's Social Vulnerability Index for the High Desert Total Service Area, 2016 supplies and funding in case there is a hazardous event, such as a natural disaster, disease outbreak, or human-made event.4
+CDC's Social Vulnerability Index for the High Desert Total Service Area, 2016

 Cities considered most socially vulnerable to disaster based on the SVI are Adelanto, Oro Grande, and Victorville.
 Knowing which geographic areas are more vulnerable allows for improved planning of